 Valium is a brand name for the prescription medication Diazepam and is part of the benzodiazepine class of drugs.
 Valium is primarily used to treat anxiety, seizures, and to aid in the process of alcohol withdrawal.
 Valium can also be used to relieve muscle spasms and to provide sedation before medical procedures.
 Valium produces a feeling of relaxation and calmness by increasing the neurotransmitter GABA in the brain.
 Valium also acts as a depressant on the central nervous system.
 The calming effects of Valium place individuals who consume it at high risk for developing a valium addiction.

 Whether taken as prescribed or abused, long term use of Valium can result in physical dependence and psychological dependence.
-The physical dependence is a result of the body building up a tolerance, fueling the desire for more of the substance to experience the same effect over time.
-Valium addiction is known as a major-medical disorder, and drug addiction rehab has been proven to treat the condition successfully.
+The physical dependence results from building a tolerance, fueling the desire for more of the substance to experience the same effect over time.
+Valium addiction is a major-medical disorder, and drug addiction rehab has been proven to treat the condition successfully.